Submission Deadline: 1 January 2017

 Unlike the communication resource, which is fundamentally limited by the bandwidth and power, the caching resource is abundant, economical, and sustainable.
 The growth of caching resource has been following the Moore’s low for the past five decades with little sign of slowing down.
 As a matter of fact, content caching technology can be widely used in mobile networks, e.g., the most popular contents cached in the base stations to alleviate the backhaul traffic.
 Essentially, the caching operations introduce non-causality into mobile networks, which increase the system capability to deliver information over longer period of time.
 Therefore, how to accommodate expanding mobile services through the use of such sustainable, non-communication resource (caching) for 5G has attracted significant research interests from both academia and industry.

-This Special Section in IEEE Access has intended to provide tutorial information, review the economic opportunities, examine the technical challenges, and discuss possible paths to regulatory solutions.
+This Special Section in IEEE Access has intended to review the economic opportunities, examine the technical challenges, and discuss possible paths to regulatory solutions.
 It will also bring together academic and industrial researchers to identify and discuss technical challenges and recent results related to wireless content caching for 5G technologies and forecast the future trends.
 The topics of interest for the special issue include, but are not limited to:

 We also highly recommend the submission of multimedia with each article as it significantly increases the visibility, downloads, and citations of articles.